IMPORTANCE OF THE CHOICE OF LEGAL STRUCTURE

 collective

-If the legal structure of the seller is a sole proprietorship or a general partnership, the capital gain on a sale of a company (ie the difference between the price paid by the buyer and the book value of the company) will be submitted and assimilated like an income tax.
-It will also be necessary to add the social charges (10%) which will also have to be paid.
+If the seller's legal structure is a sole proprietorship or a general partnership, the capital gain from the sale of a company (i.e., the difference between the price paid by the buyer and the company's book value) will be subject to and treated as income tax.
+Social security contributions (10%) will also be payable.

-Sole proprietorship and general partnership are therefore inadequate structures for minimizing the tax on the sale of business shares.
-One of the solutions to this situation is to transform the partnership into a capital company (ie SA or Sarl).
-This must be done 5 years before the actual sale of the company for the tax authorities to recognize this new structure.
-Selling your company with the lowest possible taxation must therefore be done with another legal structure.
+Sole proprietorships and general partnerships are therefore unsuitable structures for minimizing taxes on the sale of company shares.
+One solution is to convert the partnership into a corporation (i.e., a public limited company or a private limited company).
+This must be done five years before the actual sale of the company for the tax authorities to recognize the new structure.
+Selling your company with the lowest possible tax burden therefore requires using a different legal structure.

 CONCLUSION – PARTNERSHIPS ARE AN INADEQUATE FORMAT AT THE TAX LEVEL FOR THE TRANSMISSION OF BUSINESSES IN SWITZERLAND